Somesh1412/Assignment-3-Gathering-Munging-and-Cleaning-Data/README.md

 2. Execute Connector.py: It Connects python to MySQL and creates the schema for the required tables.

-3. Importing_Dataset: The tables are created and the dataset is segergated, and checked the accuracy of the data using audit and used data visualization to make the data more understandable.

-4. Execute Importing_Dataset.py: leverages audit completeness to clean and verify the data, then stores the values in the appropriate tables.
+3. Execute Importing_Dataset.py: The dataset is segregated, and checks the accuracy of the data using audit and used data visualization to make the data more understandable.
+Leverages audit completeness to clean and verify the data, then stores the values in the appropriate tables.

-5. Refer to Assignment-3-Gathering-Munging-and-Cleaning-Data/Use Cases.md file for all the use cases and their SQL queries.
+4. Refer to Assignment-3-Gathering-Munging-and-Cleaning-Data/Use Cases.md file for all the use cases and their SQL queries.

-6. Refer to Assignment-3-Gathering-Munging-and-Cleaning-Data/Previous Use Cases.md file for all the Previous Use cases and SQL queries for those cases which can be implemented in Assignment-3.
+5. Refer to Assignment-3-Gathering-Munging-and-Cleaning-Data/Previous Use Cases.md file for all the Previous Use cases and SQL queries for those cases which can be implemented in Assignment-3.